giejay/domoticz-gbridge-plugin/README.md

 ## Supported devices

-For now only the onoff and brightness traits are supported
+For now only the onoff and brightness traits are supported, this means the following Domoticz devices can be controlled:
+- Lights
+- Dimmers
+- Blinds (including Percentage and Percentage Inverted)
+- Scenes
+- (Dummy) switches